-Side thoughts and muttering about our crumbling democratic life in the fresh air can become wide scouring while Clyde sniffs out his "news".
+Side thoughts and muttering about our crumbling democratic life in the fresh air can become a very wide scouring thing while Clyde sniffs out his "news".
 Clyde can perceive 1000 times more with his senses than I ever could: Which dog peed his message here, where did another dog dig here and why?
 Except for his occasional look or when he presses himself against my leg to show me something he cares about, he doesn't care about me at all when he performs his news consumption.

 Our sometimes stunning intelligence seems to have outstripped our instinct for survival.
 Our inability to live entirely in the present (like my buddy Clyde is doing), combined with our inability to see very far into the future, makes us strange in-between creatures, neither beast nor prophet.